 Enhanced cost-per-click (ECPC) helps you get more conversions from manual bidding.
 ECPC works by automatically adjusting your manual bids for clicks that seem more or less likely to lead to a sale or conversion on your website.
-Unlike Target CPA, which automatically sets bids based on your target cost-per-conversion, ECPC will try to keep your average CPC below the max CPC you set (including bid adjustments) when optimizing for conversions.
+Unlike Target CPA and Target ROAS Smart Bidding, which automatically set bids based on your cost per conversion and return-on-ad-spend targets, ECPC will try to keep your average CPC below the max CPC you set (including bid adjustments) when optimizing for conversions.

 Before you begin

-If you aren’t using conversion tracking, you can still use ECPC on your Display network.
-You may see higher quality traffic and more conversions because Google Ads will raise and lower your bids according to the quality of the traffic we perceive for each auction.
+If you aren’t using conversion tracking, you can still use ECPC on your Display network only.
+You may find higher quality traffic and more conversions because Google Ads will raise and lower your bids according to the quality of the traffic we perceive for each auction.
 Your daily spend might increase as a result.
-If you are using manual CPC and want to keep your spend at around the same level it is currently, you should adjust your CPC target to your 30 day average spend.
+If you're using manual CPC and want to keep your spend at around the same level it is currently, you should adjust your CPC target to your 30-day average spend.

 Available as an optional feature with Manual CPC bidding, ECPC is a form of Smart Bidding that uses a wide range of auction-time signals such as browser, location, and time of day to tailor bids to the unique context of each search, but not to the full extent of other Smart Bidding strategies, such as Target CPA and Target ROAS.